adarshjhaa100/learn-software-dev/README.md

 Want to learn a new language in a fun way?
 Want to become a better developer doing that?
 Let's build a communications app starting with the description provided.

-By the time we finish building this, we'll be able to implement the following concepts and tech in whatever stack we're using:
+By the time we finish building this, we'll be able to understand in depth the implementation the following concepts and technologies:

 - Backend Communcation Protocols
 - GUIs/CLIs